be_ixf;ym_202407 d_15; ct_50

 What are your investment goals?

 Planning is essential to attaining your goals and knowing what you can realistically achieve.
-Among the items to consider are: income and expenses; existing investments; risk tolerance; time horizon; and insurance needs.
+Among the items to consider are income and expenses; existing investments; risk tolerance; time horizon; and insurance needs.
 Planning can begin only once your complete financial picture is understood.

-Investment Pitfall #2: Avoid Making Investment Decisions Emotionally
+Investment Pitfall #2: Making Investment Decisions Emotionally

+This asymmetric mind set is called loss aversion and has important implications for investors.
 Extreme loss aversion makes sense during more dangerous times.
-If a small mistake can jeopardize survival, then avoiding losses is more meaningful than any possible gain.
+If a small mistake can jeopardize survival, then avoiding losses may be more meaningful than any possible gain.

 But that’s not how modern financial markets operate.
 Markets naturally go up and down.
 Investment professionals counsel investors to ignore day-to-day market movements.
-Our instincts are not optimized to handle draw downs.
+Our instincts are not optimized to handle drawdowns.

 Making emotional decisions rarely yields good results in any situation, let alone when your money is at stake.